Forte Family Lawyers

 If 2019 was a year of review of the family law system, it seems that 2020 will be a year of change.
 The recent changes to the practice and procedures of the Family Law Courts which have already been implemented are explained in this article, but there are more changes to come.
 So far, the Family Law Courts have adopted Core Principles in case management and a small property pool case pathway has been introduced in the Federal Circuit Court.

 The Federal Government is still seeking to merge the two family law courts.
-An article discussing the 2018 version of the proposed legislation can be accessed here.
 The Senate Legal and Constitutional Committee held an Inquiry into the proposed merger.

 The Australian Law Reform Commission (ALRC) issued in its Final Report “Family Law for the Future – An Inquiry into the Family Law System” on 9 April 2019.
-The recommendations are discussed here.
 The Federal Government has not responded to the recommendations but is conducting a further inquiry through the Joint Select Committee on Australia’s Family Law System which is due to report on 7 October 2020.

 HARMONISATION OF THE RULES